Priyachakraborty-hash/weatherwheels-project/README.md

- WeatherWheels : A Smart Agricultural Equipment Marketplace
+ WeatherWheels : A Smart Agricultural Equipment Marketplace of Equipments

 ## Project Overview
 WeatherWheels is an innovative platform that recommends and sells agricultural vehicles and equipment based on real-time weather forecasts and seasonal patterns.
 Farmers get personalized equipment recommendations based on their location's weather conditions.